Anon-Planet/thgtoa/guide.md

 -   <https://anonaddy.com/>

-These services will allow creating random aliases for your anonymous e-mail (on ProtonMail for example) and could increase your general privacy if you do not want to disclose that e-mail for any purpose.
+These services will allow creating random aliases for your anonymous e-mail (on Proton for example) and could increase your general privacy if you do not want to disclose that e-mail for any purpose.
 They are both recommended by Privacyguides.org and Privacytools.io.
 I'm recommending them as well.

 ### User details checking: